Nanospaziale/Bandit-WriteUps/bandit/level06.md

 We can use `file` to see if a file is an ASCII text or not (This helps us to know if it's a human readable file or not).
 <img width="776" height="83" alt="image" src="https://github.com/user-attachments/assets/ce597660-207e-49fb-986b-a61c25156e16" />
 <details>
   <summary>Let's break down the command</summary>

-  - The command above might seem difficult to understand at first glance, but in the end, it's actually quite simple.
+> The command `find ./* -size 1033c ! -executable -exec file {} \;` might seem difficult to understand at first glance, but in the end, it's actually quite simple.
+> Let's say that the first part has already been well explained in the previous sections, while the second part still needs clarification.
+> - `-exec` - This first part tell to execute something
+> - `file` - This is the command that `-exec` will execute.
+> - `{}` - This part tells the command to execute `file` on each result from the first part (the one using `find`).
+> - `\;` - This is the stop of the command.
+Tells `exec` to stop and exit.
 </details>

+Now that we have our file we can `cat` the result!!